thatcatfromspace/keystore/README.md

 ## Why KeyStore?

 - **Zero hassle**: No setup, no config files, just run and store your data.
-- **Flexible**: Use it from the command line or as a networked server.
+- **Flexible**: Use it from the command line, as a networked HTTPS or TCP server, or even in Docker.
 - **Efficient**: Built with performance and minimalism in mind.
 - **Self-cleaning**: Automatically evicts old or unused data to keep memory usage in check.
+- **Health checks**: Each mode can report its status for monitoring and system integration.

 ## How to Use